How to get a Japanese phone number with voice/SMS (for non-residents)

 In either case, the phone number is theirs, so it may be troublesome to coordinate if you have to use it again later on—for example, Ticket Pia sometimes makes users call to verify upon logging in.

 (One alternative to this process that people have thought of is that you can get your friend to mail the SIM to you.
-But this is technically illegal, since you're not supposed to buy these SIMs for other people...)
+But passing your SIM to other people without the permission of the provider is technically illegal.)

 If you can go to Japan...

 You can obtain a long-term Japanese phone plan that will work for SMS and call verification—a Hanacell or Mobal SIM.
 (They're issued from the same provider.)
-You don't need to be a resident to use them, but you will only be able to receive calls or SMS messages while you're in Japan.
+You don't need to be a resident to use them, but you will only get voice/SMS service while you're in Japan.

 If you get the Hanacell SIM, make sure you are getting the correct SIM by following the link above.
 Their home page mainly advertises their US SIMs for Japanese people in the US.